-How to buy Credit Corp shares
+How to buy Credit Corp (CCP) shares in Australia

 How to buy shares in Credit Corp

 - Compare share trading platforms.
-To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
-Our table below can help you choose.
+To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
+Our table can help you choose.

 - Open and fund your brokerage account.
-Complete an application with your personal and financial details, like your ID and tax file number.
+Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Credit Corp.
 Find the share by name or ticker symbol: CCP.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Credit Corp reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
-At today's price of $N/A, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At today's price, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.

-Credit Corp share priceUse our graph to track the performance of CCP stocks over time.
+Credit Corp stock price (ASX:CCP)Use our graph to track the performance of CCP stocks over time.

 Credit Corp shares at a glance

-|52-week range||AUDA$6.01 - AUDA$37.99|
+|52-week range||$11.49 - $23.9237|

 |50-day moving average||$15.3112|